dhmmasson/deeperAndDeeper/README.md

 Ld 48 submission

 # Current State
-updated 6:34.
+updated 7:49
-Basic game idea
+Basic prototype V.1.0

-*   you are a falling rectangle,
+*   you are a falling rectangle
 *   you can rotate with keyboard left and right
-*   you must avoid two planes that are offset from the center.
+*   you must go through holes in planes

-that's it... there is a depth indicator on the top of the screen
+that's it... there is a depth indicator on the top of the screen.
+You lose if you touch a border.
+There is only two holes to go through right now.

 In reality the plane are falling, camera and player are fixed.
-Falling should be done at constant speed... falling markers should be added

 # Ideas :
 -   **visual effect** deeper and deeper = Hypnosis / trance => using [autostereogram](https://en.wikipedia.org/wiki/Autostereogram) ( magic image ) to put the player into a trance like state